rutrum/pathmut/README.md

 * Is path B contained with path A?
 * Join path A and path B together.

+Why stop at paths?
+A command line utility built to mutate URIs like "scheme://user:pass@sub.domain.com/route?query=param#anchor" would have an almost identical API, and would even overlap with some path functionality.
+In the future, this library will expand to include URIs as well.

 ## Changelog

 ### 0.7.0